 Garage: 520 square feet

 Covered Porch: 144 square feet

 Using the 4 corner basement shape for the foundation on the cost to build calculator and for the Seattle, WA area, and Quality Class 5 (Average Standard Quality), I came up with a total cost of $344,874, including a General Contractor markup of $39,372.

 If the basement is on flat land, you will need an “Emergency Basement Door”.

 Note:The cost of this Emergency Basement Door is not included in this “Cost to Build” example.

 Here is an example of a Emergency Basement Door from Bilco:

 Basement Door - Ultra Series from Bilco: Satisfies IRC 2006 Building code requirements for emergency egress in finished basement areas.

 You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending quality of materials selected, and on actual bids for labor and material.

-Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.
+Keep in mind that these estimates are approximate and are just a guide.
+Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), they will remain approximate.